Stevens-Johnson syndrome is a rare but serious disorder that affects the skin, mucous membrane, genitals and eyes.

 - physical examination

-- medical history (including any medication you've recently taken)
+- medical history (including any medication you have taken recently)

 Treating Stevens-Johnson syndrome